sandeshapokhrel/Dot-Net/README.md

 1. Expression Lambda- The result of the expression is automatically returned.
 2. Statement Lambda - Written within the curly bracket.

+# <ins> Generic Delegate </ins>
+- Func<T1, T2, ...Tn>: Takes arguments of types T1, T2, ...Tn-1 and returns a value of type Tn.
+- Action<T1, T2, ...>: Takes arguments of types T1, T2, ... and does not return a value.
+- Predicate<T1>: Takes one argument of type T1 and returns a boolean (true or false).